MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 A general notice: I could test my program only with the cards I'm obtaining so it might be that your card can't get read because of different tags or templates used on your card.
-If you give me the commands and responses up to the point where the reading of your card is failing I'm trying to help you - just open an issue and copy & paste the data from the export file, thank you.
+If you give me the commands and responses up to the point where the reading of your card is failing, I'm trying to help you - just open an issue and copy & paste the data from the export file, thank you.

 **Warning: the usage of this program reveals secret information from your Credit Card.**
 This program does not send the data anywhere but when exporting the mail and/or the file will contain these informations.
 So please be very careful when sending those data using unsecured media like Email or simple internet uploading or posting anywhere!
+Best option is to use the **anonymize PAN** function available in the menu, it tries to find the PAN and replace it with a dummy PAN (1122 3344 5566 7788).

 In this workflow I'm using a **VisaCard from Lloyds Bank** that was terminated some months ago so the PAN and other data shown here are not from an active card.